Choose the health content that’s right for you, and get it delivered right in your inbox.

 As a stressful 2020 and the holiday season makes way for a fresh start in the new year, consider these simple, CREATION Life-based ideas that inspire spiritual and emotional growth as well as physical accomplishments.
 Your body, mind and spirit will thank you.

 Exercise gives you energy, helps you maintain a healthy weight and may even help you live longer.
 But exercise doesn’t have to mean hitting the gym if a membership is too expensive or treadmills bore you to tears.

-This year, find ways to be active that you find enjoyable, rewarding and achievable — whether it’s joining a kickball league or taking long walks on the beach.
+This year, find ways to be active that you find enjoyable, rewarding and achievable — whether it’s joining an online exercise community or taking long walks on the beach.
 That way, activity will be something you want to do rather than something you have to do.